jeremiah-c-leary/hdl-component-manager/docs/source/overview.rst

 --------

 Support for packaging of HDL languages lags software implementations.
-Software has many package managers, e.g. PIP, NPM, APT.
+Software has many package managers, e.g. PIP, APT, RPM, YUM.
 HCM is an attempt to provide similar capabilities of those package managers for HDL development.

 Goals